Corned Beef and Food Safety

 Some consumers prefer to cook corned beef ahead of time.
 It is easier to cut uniform slices when corned beef is cold.
 Cooking ahead also makes it easier to reheat and serve

-Any corned beef left over from a meal should be refrigerated promptly—within 2 hours of cooking.
-Use cooked-ahead or leftover corned beef within 3 to 4 days or freeze 2 to 3 months.
-Reheat leftovers to 165 °F as measured with a food thermometer.
+Any corned beef left over from a meal should be refrigerated promptly — within 2 hours of cooking.
+Use cooked-ahead or leftover corned beef within 3 to 4 days or freeze for 2 to 3 months.
+Reheat leftovers to 165°F as measured with a food thermometer.